Ebba Lilliehöök: "Count Ebba"

-In 1568, her spouse was given the title of Count at his death bed, having sustained an injury after being imprisoned by Erik XIV.
-Ebba received the title of Count and was in 1571 granted the County of Raseborg in Finland as a fief.
+In 1568, her spouse was given the title of count on his death bed, having sustained an injury after being imprisoned by Erik XIV.
+Ebba received the title of countess and was in 1571 granted the County of Raseborg in Finland as a fief.
 She thereby became, alongside her sisters-in-law Brita and Martha Leijonhufvud, one of the five greatest fief holders in Sweden during the reign of John III.
 She was generally known as "Count Ebba", as it was said, for her "masculine" ways.
 Her feud with her son attracted a lot of attention, and there were a lot of stories about their many conflicts.
 On one occasion, in 1604 for example, there was a story about her son preventing her chef from serving her after having served him bad food on her orders.
-By her contemporaries, Count Ebba was described as a: "A hair of the Devil himself, worse than her father, her son Axel and his sons".
+By her contemporaries, Count Ebba was described as: "A hair of the Devil himself, worse than her father, her son Axel and his sons".
 She herself commented about the ongoing conflict stating: "I am the mother and he is the son".

 Count Ebba was also politically controversial.
 In 1592, she came into conflict with the current monarch and was warned for having spread rumours about the king.
 In 1607, she was placed under house arrest on her estates by the order of Charles IX.
-She was the grandmother of Ebba Mauritzdotter Leijonhufvud.
+She was the paternal grandmother of Ebba Mauritzdotter Leijonhufvud.

-Ebba Lilliehöök is the ancestral mother of the Lewenhaupt noble family.
+Ebba Lilliehöök was the ancestral mother of the Lewenhaupt noble family.

+Death

+Lilliehöök died at Lerjeholm in Angered parish, Älvsborg County.